ParthaPRay/Flask-Builtin-WSGI-uWSGI-Ollama-RaspberryPi-API/README.md

 Flask server **builtin mode** on Raspberry Pi and Ollama qwen:0.5b

-The Flask builtin web server runs on http://127.0.0.1:5000
+The Flask builtin web server runs on **http://127.0.0.1:5000**.
+The port can be changed at the last line of the main application code.

-Apache benchmark can be done on this code as mentioned later
+**Apache benchmark** (ab) can be done on this code as mentioned later.

 ***********************************************************************************************